 "HSBC MSCI World UCITS ETF" is an exchange-traded investment fund (ETF).
 It refers to the MSCI World Index.
-This index reflects the development of 1561 world wide stocks and is therefore very well diversified.
+This index reflects the development of 1539 world wide stocks and is therefore very well diversified.
 The ETF replicates its index using physical replication with sampling, so it contains the most important securities of its reference index.
 The ETF's earnings (dividends) are distributed to the investors.
 The fund company HSBC ETF claims a total expense ratio (TER) of 0.15% per year.
-The yearly average divergence from the index performance (Tracking Difference) since 2011 was 0.00% per year.
-Therefore, the ETF was less expensive than the TER suggests.
+The yearly average divergence from the index performance (Tracking Difference) since 2011 was -0.04% per year.
+Therefore, the ETF was less expensive than the TER suggests and even exceeded the index performance.

 Comparing Tracking Difference, Total Expense Ratio and fund size